watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    <i>
    ```

-6. Locate the EXPOSE line shown below, and add a line above it that sets the default value for the environment variable as shown in the screenshot.
+6. Locate the EXPOSE line shown below and add a line above it that sets the default value for the environment variable as shown in the screenshot.

    ```Dockerfile
    ENV CONTENT_API_URL http://localhost:3001